liuyehcf/BlogSource/_unposts/Interview.md

 1. How does TCP handle congestion control in the network?
 1. What is the purpose of the TCP window size?
 How is it adjusted during the data transfer?
 1. Explain the concept of TCP connection termination using the FIN flag.
+1. Explain the concept of network sniffing and its implications on network security.
+1. What is the purpose of a network proxy and how does it enhance security and privacy?
+1. Explain the concept of network encapsulation and decapsulation.
+1. Explain the concept of network segmentation and its benefits.
+1. What is the purpose of a network gateway in a virtualized environment?
+1. Explain the concept of network bandwidth and its measurement units.

 # 7 Others